zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Objectives
 ------------
-Be able to describe the differences between the following: distance and displacement, speed and velocity, scalar and vector.

 Agenda
 ---------

 1. Notes: Direction of Acceleration <sub>[video][dir]</sub>

-*If you are absent, please take note on the video version of the notes provided.*
+*If you are absent,* please take notes on the videos provided and attempt the assignments on a separate sheet of paper.

 Announcements